loliverhennigh/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

 **Description:**

-For the vast majority of models, new classes are created either in `physicsnemo/experimental/nn` for reusable layers, or in `physicsnemo/experimental/models` for more complete models.
+For the vast majority of models, new classes are created either in `physicsnemo/experimental/nn/module` for reusable layers, or in `physicsnemo/experimental/models` for more complete models.
 The `experimental` folder is used to store models that are still under development (beta or alpha releases), where backward compatibility is not guaranteed.

 One exception is when the developer is highly confident that the model is sufficiently mature and applicable to many domains or use cases.
-In this case the model class can be created in the `physicsnemo/nn` or `physicsnemo/models` folders directly, and backward compatibility is guaranteed.
+In this case the model class can be created in the `physicsnemo/nn/module` (exposed through `physicsnemo.nn`) or `physicsnemo/models` folders directly, and backward compatibility is guaranteed.

 Another exception is when the model class is highly specific to a single example.
 In this case, it may be acceptable to place it in a module specific to